databricks/terraform-provider-databricks/docs/resources/library.md

 Installs a library on [databricks_cluster](cluster.md).
 Each different type of library has a slightly different syntax.
 It's possible to set only one type of library within one resource.
 Otherwise, the plan will fail with an error.

 -> **Note** `databricks_library` resource would always start the associated cluster if it's not running, so make sure to have auto-termination configured.
 It's not possible to atomically change the version of the same library without cluster restart.
+Libraries are fully removed from the cluster only after restart.

 ## Installing library on all clusters